Ahmed-Ali/Cucumberish/README.md

 3. UI Test Target:
     - While I was not impressed enough by Apple UI automation API and its so much limitions, I decided to add the example target to complete the chain.
 It has smaller set of step implementation examples, and written in Swift.

-Feel free to take this step implementation as a starting point and use them as much as you want; just rememberto choose what fits best with your needs because you will build your own implementations in all cases.
+Feel free to take this step implementations as a starting point and use them as much as you want; just remember to choose what fits best with your needs because you will build your own implementations in all cases.

 # Troubleshooting
 #### My test case scenario failed because the step is not implemented, but I am sure I implemented it, now what?